SeokLeeUS/behavioral_cloning/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles For example, here is the code for flip image augmentation:
+To augment the data sat, flipped images was used.
+For example, here is the code for flip image augmentation:

 ```sh
             augmented_images,augmented_measurements = [],[]